google/kmsan/Documentation/dev-tools/kmsan.rst

 parameters.

 As a rule of thumb, avoid using ``__no_sanitize_memory`` explicitly.

-Another function attribute supported by KMSAN is ``__no_kmsan_checks``.
-Applying it to a function does not remove KMSAN instrumentation from it, but rather makes the compiler ignore uninitialized values coming from the function's inputs and initialize its outputs.

 It is also possible to disable KMSAN for a single file (e.g. main.o)::